StochLab/SlopedTerrainLinearPolicy/README.md

 2. For loading the policies from other directories, you might have to change the path from within the *test_policy.py* file.

-## To do:

-* User choice to give perturbation (may b a parameter in prev point itself)